 Asking somebody to cosign your student loan has its advantages.
 Having parents or a guardian cosign your student loans makes it far easier to access financial aid, and if the cosigner has good credit, you’d likely benefit from a lower interest rate than you could get on your own.

 OK, so we gave you some suggestions several paragraphs ago, but let’s drill deeper.
-If you want student loans without a cosigner…
+Here’s how to take out student loans:

-First, apply for every scholarship and grant you can find.
 That’s because it’s free money, and obviously you want to first see how much free money you can get before you start putting yourself in debt.
-The dream, of course, is to be given enough money that you don’t have to take out any student loan.
+The dream, of course, is to be given enough money that you don’t have to take out any student loans.
 A more realistic hope is that you’ll at least find some scholarships and grants that will reduce what you’ll have to borrow.

 That’s another perk of applying for federal student loans – you don’t need to have a credit history (except with PLUS loans).
-You’ll also typically get lower interest rates than on private student loans, and you’ll find that federal loans offer more flexibility when it comes time to pay them back, with options such as income-driven repayment plans.
+You’ll also typically get lower interest rates than on private student loans, and you’ll find that federal loans offer more flexibility when it comes time to pay them back with income-driven repayment plans.